 Mineral products account for about 96% of EU imports from Nigeria.
 As these enter the EU duty-free under the normal tariffs, the scope of GSP-eligible imports is limited.
 Imports of eligible products fluctuated strongly over the years with no clear trend being visible.
 Nigeria maintained a comparatively high preference utilisation rate of above 60%.
 At the level of individual product sections, the preference utilisation rate varies substantially.
 Product sections with a high share in overall imports, such as foodstuffs, fish and hides and skins, make good use of granted preferences.
 Other product sections, including animal and vegetable fats, machinery and transportation equipment, still show potential for higher utilisation of preferences.

-Nigeria has ratified all 15 core international conventions on human rights and labour standards.
-This includes 7 UN conventions on human rights and 8 ILO conventions on labour standards.
-In addition, Nigeria has ratified 8 environmental protection conventions and 4 conventions that cover good governance aspects.
-Thus, Nigeria has voluntarily ratified all 27 conventions covered under the GSP regulation, even though the country is a beneficiary of the Standard GSP and not obligated to ratify any of the conventions to be able to benefit from the duty reductions.
+Nigeria has ratified all 15 core international conventions on human rights and labour standards listed in the GSP Regulation.
+In addition, Nigeria has ratified all of the 12 environmental protection and good governance conventions listed in the Regulation.
+As a beneficiary of the Standard GSP, Nigeria is not required to ratify any of the conventions listed in the Regulation to be able to benefit from the duty reductions.

 Access all info about EU-Nigeria relations on the International Partnerships website.